 2.365 Pock-Marking ― A film defect in the shape of irregular and unsightly depressions formed during the drying of the paint or varnish film.

 2.366 Polyamide Resin ― A product of reaction generally between a diamine and a dibasic acid.
-Also a polymer derived by ring chain polymerization, for example, caprolactum ( see also resin ) .
+Also a polymer derived by ring chain polymerization, for example, caprolactum ( see ‘resin’) .

-2.367 Polychromatic Finish ― See ‘finish’.
+2.367 Polychromatic Finish ― See ‘finish’

-2.368 Polyester Resin ― Polycondensation product of polybasic acid with polyol.
+Polyester Resin ― Polycondensation product of polybasic acid with polyol.

-a) Saturated ― Product of saturated polybasic acids with polyols.
+Saturated ― Product of saturated polybasic acids with polyols; and

-b) Unsaturated ― Product of unsaturated polybasic acids with polyols.
+Unsaturated ― Product of unsaturated polybasic acids with polyols.

-2.369 Polymer ― A substance composed of molecules characterised by regular or irregular repetition (end, branch, functions and other minor irregularities being neglected) of one or more types of chemical units.
+2.369 Polymer ― A substance composed of molecules characterised by regular or irregular repetition (end, branch, functions and other minor irregularities being neglected) of one or more types of chemical units:

-Homopolymer ― Polymer in which the molecules consist of one kind of chemical unit repeated any number of times.
+Homopolymer ― Polymer in which the molecules consist of one kind of chemical unit repeated any number of times; and